timsetsfire/datarobot-scala-api/README.md

 I've tested this out with a 1.5GB dataset on Databrick Community.
 Cluster details: 0 Workers, 1 Driver: 15.3 GB Memory, 2 Cores, 1 DBU

+It runs a little slow, and it may make more sense to actually write the data to disk and then load, but have not comparison in terms of timing.

 ```code :scala
 import org.apache.spark.SparkConf